marlonleon01/React-Info-Site/README.md

 ## Description

--I created this site as a way to practice building static sites with React.
+I created this site as a way to practice building static sites with React.
--I also did it to further practice making the sites viewable and equally as nice on different screen sizes.
+I also did it to further practice making the sites viewable and equally as nice on different screen sizes.
--It help me learn the different syntax and how to make code composable.
+It help me learn the different syntax and how to make code composable.

 ## Required Files
--Git
+Git
--Node.js
+Node.js
--Npm (which should be included with your node installation) -Code editor (Visual Studio Code recommended)
+Npm (which should be included with your node installation) Code editor (Visual Studio Code recommended)

 ## Installation
--Open terminal
+Open terminal
--Clone the repo with: $ git clone {url}
+Clone the repo with: $ git clone {url}
--cd into the folder
+cd into the folder
--type: $ npm install
+type: $ npm install
--then follow from "Getting Started with Create React App"
+then follow from "Getting Started with Create React App"

 ## Getting Started with Create React App